CURO Group (NYSE:CURO) Issues FY 2023 Earnings Guidance

-CURO Group (NYSE:CURO) updated its FY 2023 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $3.000-$ for the period.
+CURO Group (NYSE:CURO) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $3.000-$ for the period.
 The company issued revenue guidance of -.CURO Group also updated its Q3 2021 guidance to $0.080-$0.120 EPS.

-A number of equities analysts have recently issued reports on the company.
-Jefferies Financial Group reaffirmed a buy rating and set a $25.00 price target on shares of CURO Group in a research report on Wednesday, September 29th.
-Credit Suisse Group lowered their target price on shares of CURO Group from $27.00 to $26.00 and set an outperform rating on the stock in a research note on Friday, July 30th.
-Finally, Zacks Investment Research upgraded shares of CURO Group from a sell rating to a hold rating in a report on Friday, August 13th.
+CURO Group (NYSE:CURO) last issued its quarterly earnings data on Tuesday, July 27th.
+The company reported $0.40 EPS for the quarter, beating the Zacks’ consensus estimate of $0.22 by $0.18.
+CURO Group had a return on equity of 33.91% and a net margin of 19.21%.
+The business had revenue of $187.69 million for the quarter, compared to analyst estimates of $187.00 million.
+As a group, research analysts expect that CURO Group will post 1.27 EPS for the current year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, August 19th.
-Investors of record on Monday, August 9th were issued a dividend of $0.11 per share.
-This represents a $0.44 annualized dividend and a dividend yield of 2.42%.
-The ex-dividend date was Friday, August 6th.
-CURO Group’s dividend payout ratio is currently 28.95%.
+A number of equities analysts have recently issued reports on CURO shares.
+Jefferies Financial Group reissued a buy rating and issued a $25.00 target price on shares of CURO Group in a report on Wednesday, September 29th.
+Credit Suisse Group lowered their target price on CURO Group from $27.00 to $26.00 and set an outperform rating for the company in a research note on Friday, July 30th.
+Finally, Zacks Investment Research upgraded CURO Group from a sell rating to a hold rating in a research report on Friday, August 13th.

-In other news, Director Michael Mcknight sold 6,229 shares of CURO Group stock in a transaction that occurred on Thursday, September 16th.
-The shares were sold at an average price of $17.00, for a total value of $105,893.00.
-Following the transaction, the director now owns 43,098 shares of the company’s stock, valued at $732,666.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In the last three months, insiders sold 138,895 shares of company stock worth $2,289,888.
-Insiders own 52.19% of the company’s stock.
+In related news, Director Michael Mcknight sold 6,229 shares of CURO Group stock in a transaction dated Thursday, September 16th.
+The stock was sold at an average price of $17.00, for a total value of $105,893.00.
+Following the sale, the director now owns 43,098 shares of the company’s stock, valued at $732,666.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In the last ninety days, insiders sold 97,567 shares of company stock worth $1,619,961.
+52.19% of the stock is owned by company insiders.

 An institutional investor recently raised its position in CURO Group stock.
 Wells Fargo & Company MN boosted its holdings in shares of CURO Group Holdings Corp.
-(NYSE:CURO) by 17.2% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 103,120 shares of the company’s stock after buying an additional 15,098 shares during the period.
-Wells Fargo & Company MN owned about 0.25% of CURO Group worth $1,753,000 as of its most recent SEC filing.
-37.37% of the stock is currently owned by institutional investors.
+(NYSE:CURO) by 17.2% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 103,120 shares of the company’s stock after purchasing an additional 15,098 shares during the period.
+Wells Fargo & Company MN owned about 0.25% of CURO Group worth $1,753,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 37.37% of the company’s stock.

 CURO Group Company Profile